 The College was finished in 1874 and occupied the site of the present All Saints Secondary School.
 In 1875 the Oblates bought a further seven and a half acres of land adjacent to the College and built a perimeter wall, most of which still stands today.

 The College was a very grand red-

-The present St Charles School was opened during the 1954 spring term.
+The present St Charles Catholic Primary School opened on the 7th January 1954.
 It was described in the Kensington Post as “sleek and clean in appearance, well lighted, ventilated, heated and equipped”.
-Over the past 50 years the school has worked hard to maintain this reputation.
-The main building has changed little but extensions have been built providing the school with a computer suite, a library, two new classrooms, a larger assembly hall, larger staff room, music gallery and a nursery.
+It consisted of three infant classes, four juniors classes, an assembly hall, a dining Hall and two playgrounds.
+In 1961 two more classrooms were added to the dinning hall to create a reception department.
+All of these rooms are still in use today.
+The main building has changed little but since then extensions have been added to provide the school with a computer suite, a library, two new classrooms, a larger assembly hall, larger staff room, music gallery and a nursery.

 The Legacy of Cardinal Manning

 When Cardinal Manning and the Oblates of St Charles built St Charles College in 1872 he probably didn’t realised the full significance of what he was doing.
 For in doing so, not only was he laying a foundation stone for a single educational establishment but also sowing the seed that would grow over the years into the strong Catholic Community that St Charles Square is today, educating young people from 3 to 18.
 His passion, faith and determination for the education and wellbeing of young people was obvious in his words, his writings and his actions.
 And now the responsibility of continuing his work, which once lay in the hands of the Sacred Heart Sisters, rests with us, the current staff and head teachers.